 Long periods of drought coupled with dry brush and urban crowding have conspired to make fires increasingly common.
+In 2020 there were 58,950 wildfires.
 Fires can spread quickly, trapping people in their homes.
 They may leap across freeways or jump from house to house.
 Falling debris from fires can cause burns and head injuries.
 Exposure to the massive plumes of smoke that fires produce is a common cause of asphyxiation and respiratory injuries.

 Summertime Natural Disasters: The Time to Prepare Is Now

-There’s no such thing as being too prepared when it comes to natural disaster prevention and response.
-Each agency must work to identify the most pressing threats in its region and develop an appropriate disaster preparedness plan.
-Critical to this plan is an assessment of the agency’s:
+There’s no such thing as being too prepared when it comes to natural disaster response.
+Each agency must work to identify the most pressing regional threats and develop an appropriate disaster preparedness plan.
+Critical to this plan is an assessment of:

 - Equipment and skills for responding to natural disasters